-The location should be sunny (but not exposed), but can also be partially shaded or shaded.
+Location can be sunny (but not exposed), but partially-shaded or shaded is better.
 The soil should be fresh, moist and rich, heavy and loamy.
-The root foot should be shaded and protected against temperature fluctuations and drying out.
-This honeysuckle thrives in sites with high humidity, high groundwater levels (river meadows) and wind shelters.
-Lack of water in hot location leads to aphid infestation, mildew may also occur.
-Distance between plants: 1.5 - 3 meters. >>> Price
+The root base should be shaded and protected against temperature fluctuations and drying out.
+This honeysuckle thrives in sites with high humidity, high groundwater levels (river meadows), and with protection from wind.
+Lack of water in hot locations leads to aphid infestation; mildew may also occur.
+Distance between plants: 1.5 - 3 metres. >>> Price

 Twining climber, moderately vigorous growth with overhanging shoots, growth height up to 5 metres.
 The trunk develops slowly, foliage lasts from April to October.
 The wild variety is our favorite as it is healthy and has very strong growth.
 The available varieties are almost always bred for a longer and richer flowering ("Serotina," "Belgica," and "Graham Thomas") but have a weaker growth.
 These varieties of the common honeysuckle have pink-violet buds and are more colourful, as is the Gold Flame honeysuckle.
 The flowering lasts from June to September.
 The scent is especially strong in the morning and the afternoon.
 The berries are slightly toxic, but may be eaten by birds in autumn.
 Flowers and berries are sticky.

 At least some of the shoots should be pruned down to 50 cm from the trunk to avoid a balding of the plant.
 Pruning in summer promotes branching.